GWNLekkah/EBSE/README.md

 ```

 Most arguments are fairly well explained in this text.
 The most complicated one is `--mode`.
-Is specified the type of model used:
+This specifies the type of model used:
 metadata only, text only, or a mixed model.
 For text encoded using `bag`, `document`,
 or `matrix`, the program automatically detects the encoding and used the appropriate model.
 Note that these are also the only encodings which can currently be used for the mixed model.